• Skip to primary navigation

-Basal Thermometer vs Regular Thermometer – What’s The Difference?
+Basal Thermometer vs Regular Thermometer

 If you’re trying to conceive, or are already pregnant, you might be wondering what the best thermometer to use is.
 Basal body temperature (BBT) charting is a method used by many women to track their ovulation cycles.
 A basal thermometer is a special kind of thermometer that is designed to help with this process.
 But what’s the main difference between a basal and regular thermometer?